Long-awaited ‘reforms’ fail to address realities of environmental injustice

 Purported ‘reforms’ to the Canadian Environmental Protection Act amount to little more than nice words, with little to none of the material change that working Canadians need from environmental legislation.
 Real reform would recognize that the working class bears the brunt of industrial capital’s impact on the environment and resultantly faces disproportionately poor health outcomes.

 As in most areas of Canadian law, courts are more interested in legitimating and maintaining capitalist relations of domination than in providing real justice.
-Opposition to extraction should focus on transforming or working outside of the current legal system, since the duty to consult as it is used today is woefully inadequate, and sometimes even actively detrimental, to the attainment of justice for Indigenous peoples.
+Opposition to extraction should focus on transforming or working outside of the current legal system, since the duty to consult as it is used today is woefully inadequate to the attainment of justice for Indigenous peoples.